Programme Specific Information

 - NHS Equipment costs will not be funded by NIHR Global Health Research funding

-Please provide a full justification of indirect costs requested clearly stating the methodology used to calculate these costs and how they represent a good value for money.
+Please provide a full justification for indirect costs requested clearly stating the methodology used to calculate these costs and how they represent a good value for money.

 The NIHR requires evidence of good value for money within the justification of costs and considers this to be the optimal use of resources to achieve the intended outcomes.
 ‘Optimal’ being considered as ‘the most desirable possible given expressed or implied restrictions or constraints’.
 Value for money goes beyond achieving the lowest initial price and includes consideration of Economy, Efficiency, Effectiveness, and Equity (as appropriate) and what these mean in the context of a research proposal: